 When you apply to Ursinus as a first-year student, you are automatically considered for the following scholarships.

 Our Specialty Scholarships

 In order to be considered for any specialty scholarships, the student must first apply to the College.
 The following scholarships require an additional application.
 To apply for any of these scholarships, students will login with the username and password sent to them upon submission of their application to Ursinus.
+Students may apply for up to two specialty scholarships.
 Please check the email address associated with your application.

 Specialty scholarships are available to first-year incoming students and applications for the 2021-2022 academic year will be available on September 1, 2020 and will be due by January 1, 2021.

 When you apply as a transfer student to Ursinus, you are automatically considered for the following scholarships.